Super Bowl XXXVII: Second quarter

-Nine plays after the turnover, Gramática kicked his second field goal from 43 yards to give Tampa Bay a 6–3 lead.
+Nine plays after the turnover, Gramática kicked his second field goal from 43 yards to give the Buccaneers a 6–3 lead.

-Jackson intercepted another pass on the Raiders' next drive and returned it 25 yards to Oakland's 45-yard line, making Jackson the first player ever to record two interceptions in the first half of the Super Bowl.
+Jackson intercepted another pass on the Raiders' next drive and returned it 25 yards to the Raiders' 45-yard line, making him the first player ever to record two interceptions in the first half of the Super Bowl.
 However, the Buccaneers were unable to take advantage of the turnover and were forced to punt.
-Tampa Bay got a big assist from their punter Tom Tupa, who managed to pin Oakland all the way back at their own 11-yard line.
-The Raiders could not move the ball either, losing 1 yard on 3 plays with their ensuing drive.
-Tampa Bay punt returner Karl Williams then returned Shane Lechler's punt 25 yards, giving the Buccaneers great field position at Oakland's 27-yard line.
-Aided with Pittman's gains of 6 and 19 yards, the Buccaneers scored their first touchdown on a 2-yard run from fullback Mike Alstott, increasing their lead to 13–3.
-Then with 3:45 left in the half, Tampa Bay drove 77 yards, assisted by a pair of catches by Alstott for 28 total yards.
+The Buccaneers got a big assist from their punter Tom Tupa, who managed to pin the Raiders all the way back at their own 11-yard line.
+The Raiders could not move the ball either, losing a yard on three plays with their ensuing drive.
+Buccaneers wide receiver Karl Williams then returned Shane Lechler's punt 25 yards, giving the Buccaneers great field position at the Raiders' 27-yard line.
+Aided by Pittman's gains of 6 and 19 yards, the Buccaneers scored the first touchdown of the game on a 2-yard run by fullback Mike Alstott, increasing their lead to 13–3.
+After forcing the Raiders to punt, with 3:45 left in the half, the Buccaneers drove 77 yards in nine plays, assisted by a pair of catches by Alstott for 28 yards and four runs by Pittman for 20 yards.
 Johnson finished the drive with a 5-yard touchdown pass to wide receiver Keenan McCardell to give the Buccaneers a 20–3 halftime lead.

 Third quarter

-Tampa Bay continued to dominate the game for most of the third quarter.
+The Buccaneers continued to dominate the game for most of the third quarter.
 The Buccaneers forced the Raiders to punt on the opening drive of the second half.
-Next, Tampa Bay marched 89 yards on a 14-play drive that took 7:52 off the clock, and ended with Johnson's 8-yard touchdown pass to McCardell to increase their lead to 27–3.
-Then on the second play of Oakland's ensuing drive, Buccaneers defensive back Dwight Smith intercepted Gannon's pass and returned it 44 yards for a touchdown, making the score 34–3.
+Next, the Buccaneers marched 89 yards on a 14-play drive, which was highlighted by Johnson's two passes to Jurevicius for 44 yards and took 7:52 off the clock.
+The drive ended with Johnson's 8-yard touchdown pass to McCardell to increase their lead to 27–3.
+Then on the second play of the Raiders' ensuing drive, Buccaneers safety Dwight Smith intercepted Gannon's pass and returned it 44 yards for a touchdown, making the score 34–3 in favor of the Buccaneers.

-After giving up 34 consecutive points, Oakland finally managed to drive 82 yards down the field and score on a 39-yard touchdown pass from Gannon to wide receiver Jerry Porter.
-Although he was initially ruled as being out of bounds when he caught the ball, it was determined that Porter had both feet in the end zone.
-The two-point conversion failed, so the Raiders were still down 34–9.
+After giving up 34 consecutive points, the Raiders finally managed to drive 82 yards down the field, aided by a 25-yard reception by tight end Doug Jolley.
+The drive ended with a 39-yard touchdown completion from Gannon to wide receiver Jerry Porter.
+Although he was initially ruled as being out of bounds, the Raiders challenged the call, and it was determined that Porter had both feet in the end zone when he caught the ball.
+Gannon was sacked by Simeon Rice on the two-point conversion attempt, but the Raiders had cut their deficit to 34–9.